asastats/docs/code-of-conduct.md

 ### Issue acceptance

-A related official adds a priority label to the issue card and place it under "Backlog" or "Backlog (dependent)" list as the first/top card.
+A related official adds a priority label to the issue card and places it under "Backlog" or "Backlog (dependent)" list as the first/top card.

 A related official in this context represents a member of the ASA Stats Team, a developer in a subproject, a researcher assigned for some ongoing engine we’re going to implement in the ASA Stats website, a Tasker, an admin, etc.